-- rivers and waterways. - waterfront areas by removing harmful contaminants and pollutants.

-• Water Quality - Improve water quality by capturing and treating CSOs before entering the District's

-• Climate Resilience - Promote climate resilience, with the objective of flood relief and mitigation.

-• Quality of Life - Enhance the quality of life associated with restoring the District's rivers, waterways and
+- Water Quality Improve water quality by capturing and treating CSOs before entering the District's rivers and waterways. - Climate Resilience Promote climate resilience, with the objective of flood relief and mitigation. - Quality of Life Enhance the quality of life associated with restoring the District's rivers, waterways and waterfront areas by removing harmful contaminants and pollutants.